divineresurrections/divineresurrections/README.md

 literally , i don't gaf if you take inspo off of my skins or anything !!!

 sometimes i do take long breaks from this game , but i always do come back to it every once in a while .

+i am taken , by my lovely boyfriend ! do not make flirtatious jokes with me or any jokes like that, i do get uncomfortable pretty quickly and awkward >_<
+^ may hide , unfriend or block if progresses out of nowhere.
+SORRYY!!!